nerajbobra/SmartDraw/README.md

 This is the entire compilable project for the SmartDraw app: https://itunes.apple.com/us/app/smartdraw/id979091740?mt=8

-This project essentially an OCR app for non-alphanumeric digits.
-It recognizes common shapes, including circle, diamond, heart, rectangle, triangle, smiley face (not a shape, but just for fun)
+This project is essentially an OCR app for non-alphanumeric digits.
+It recognizes common shapes, including circle, diamond, heart, rectangle, triangle, smiley face (not a shape, but just for fun).

 It also recognizes digits 0-9, to demonstrate the ability to do traditional OCR on top of shapes.